Skip to main content

 Payment plan overview

 The Medicare Prescription Payment Plan is a payment option that allows Medicare Part D members to pay for their prescriptions in monthly installments rather than at the pharmacy.
-Participation in the the program is free and entirely voluntary.
+Participation in the program is free and entirely voluntary.

 Pay nothing at the counter